twisted-nematic57/AMSPlusPlus/battcycl/README.txt

  * The hardware voltmeter is very poorly documented and I don't know the exact voltage ranges that trigger it to fall above or below the thresholds that cause the integer reading to change.
 However, I know for sure that voltages
    >(1.10*4)V will definitely return a 7.
+By the time your batteries reach 1.10V each, it is about time to start worrying about their remaining life, alkaline or not.
- * An NiMH battery, the most common chemistry of rechargeable AAA battery, has an extremely flat voltage curve (compared to alkalines) that hovers at ~1.28-1.22V for most of its usable life.
+ * A NiMH battery, the most common chemistry of rechargeable AAA battery, has an extremely flat discharge voltage curve (compared to alkalines) that hovers at ~1.28-1.22V for most of its usable life.
 This means that if you get a 6 or below from the reading, your NiMH batteries are on their last legs.